 Is Your Business Sale-Ready?
 5 Questions to Ask Yourself

-Chances are you’ve thought at least once or twice about selling your business.
+Chances are you’ve thought at least once or twice about if your business is sale ready.
 If things are running well, cashing out could mean money to retire on, start up a new venture, or anything else you might want.

 But if you’re serious about selling, there’s another important question to ask – is your business actually ready to be sold?
 Making your business sale-ready is an awful lot more than just being profitable – it needs to be profitable for the buyer as well.